trout-mask-replica/pqc-cheatsheet/README.md

 # PQC cheatsheet
-Hands‑on guidance for configuring post‑quantum cryptography in common services.
+Documentation of my home lab where I was configuring post‑quantum cryptography in common services.
+Created out of curiosity.
 ## About
-Created out of curiosity and a desire to understand where and how cryptography is actually implemented in real‑world systems — and out of frustration with the lack of practical, step‑by‑step guidance on what you actually need to do to become PQC‑compliant.

-I'm still learning these technologies myself, so if you're more experienced and have suggestions or improvements, issues and pull requests are very welcome.
+Hands on configuration guidance for hybrid PQC key exchange for:
+- OpenSSH
+- Apache web server
+- Nginx
+- Microsoft IIS (behind a Nginx proxy)